 A person may not trust their own judgment and leave the important decisions to their partner or other people.
 In swinging, they may choose to play along even when that makes them uncomfortable.
 They may have difficulties setting boundaries and expressing the need for a certain set of rules.
 Their desire to please others may stop them from speaking up about little things like where to eat and big things like whether to swap.

 - Social Comparison

-A person who is lacking confidence may constantly compare themselves to others looking for evidence that others are smarter, more attractive, fun or interesting than they are.
-A comparison does not help them grow, but serves to reinforce their own perceived shortcomings.
-When we miss the inner compass of what it means to be beautiful, attractive, fun, smart, fulfilled etc., we tend to compare ourselves to others to find the kind of model we think most people like.
-Many plus sized swingers report having trouble with social comparison.
-For example, in swinging, a person may compare to those people they see as more attractive, so that they can learn to behave or look more like them. however, the core of this intention is a feeling that the way they are is not enough and that they need to become more like someone else to be desired by others.
-Even if the results seem good (and a person starts feeling more liked by others) they are likely to again, end up feeling insufficient.
+A person who lacks confidence may constantly compare themselves to others, looking for evidence that others are smarter, more attractive, fun, or interesting than they are.
+The comparison does not help them grow but serves to reinforce their own perceived shortcomings.
+When we miss the inner compass of what it means to be beautiful, attractive, fun, smart, fulfilled, etc., we tend to compare ourselves to others to find the kind of model we think most people like.
+Many plus-sized swingers report having trouble with social comparison.
+For example, in swinging, a person may compare to those people they see as more attractive so that they can learn to behave or look more like them.
+However, the core of this intention is a feeling that the way they are is not enough and that they need to become more like someone else to be desired by others.
+Even if the results seem good (and a person starts feeling more liked by others), they are likely to end up again feeling insufficient.

 These are just some of the signs of low self-confidence.
 Take a moment to reflect – which of these behaviors might you be noticing in yourself?

 The first step to improving self-confidence is understanding what it means for you and what the positive change would look like.
 It is difficult to address insecurities when you are not fully aware of what they are.

 Here are some useful questions to help you explore.